 But we needn’t be perplexed by the finite number of replicas.
 It just tells us that if we keep poking at a system to find out about it, eventually we’ll perturb it into another state.
 That’s completely consistent with our experience.
 Sure, you can gaze for as long as you like at a coffee mug without altering it in any substantial way.
 But you can’t do that to an Old Master painting, for the pigments will fade under too much light: you will alter their state.
 If you examine in prolonged and sustained fashion something small enough – like an electron – the reflection of even a single photon becomes a big deal – so you don’t have many replicas to capture before you end up seeing a different state.

-What Quantum Darwinism tell us is that, fundamentally, the issue is not really about whether probing physically disturbs what is probed (although that can happen).
+What Quantum Darwinism tells us is that, fundamentally, the issue is not really about whether probing physically disturbs what is probed (although that can happen).
 It is the gathering of information that alters the picture.
 Through decoherence, the Universe retains selected highlights of the quantum world, and those highlights have exactly the features that we have learnt to expect from the classical world.
 We come along and sweep up that information – and in the process we destroy it, one copy at a time.

 Decoherence doesn’t completely neutralise the puzzle of quantum mechanics.
 Most importantly, although it shows how the probabilities inherent in the quantum wave function get pared down to classical-like particulars, it does not explain the issue of uniqueness: why, out of the possible outcomes of a measurement that survive decoherence, we see only one of them.
 Some researchers feel compelled to add this as an extra (you might say ‘super-common-sensical’) axiom: they define reality as quantum theory plus uniqueness.